JoeColmado/MedicalGUI/README.md

 For the Frontend as for the Beckend you can find code Snippets to see the structure of for example the websocket Api or the Angular Component main Screen.

-it has been delivered with success in dec,2020.